Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 Desperately trying to compile, but always getting an "undefined symbols" error.
 Will ask K tmrw. ~40 minutes Also merged :D

+### 2024-01-10 - No more Bass + mpg123 started
+Deleted Bass because it sucked, starting writing functions for play and such using mpg123

 ## Eva Skarabot

 ### 2024-01-02 - Brief description